- Southern, California, USA

 - November 09

 - Contributing author of The Moment (Harper Collins).
 Former stripper, current writer working on forthcoming memoir Pour Some Sugar On Me: Tales from an Ex-Stripper.
 Activist.
 Public Speaker.
-Cancer survivor.
+Survivor.

 MY RECENT POSTS